 Alamo Area Clean Cities (San Antonio)

-The Alamo Area Clean Cities (San Antonio) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Alamo Area Clean Cities (San Antonio) works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: November 10, 1999